 Hopscotch (only on Apple)

 If somebody told you that hopscotch is a skill they could use in the future, you probably didn’t think of the jump rope game.
 Available only on the Apple iPad, “Hopscotch” is designed to help beginner programmers develop very easy projects.
 It has the same drag and drop interface for creating scripts that can be activated by the user when done.
 While it’s a free app, if you pay more, you can share your Hopscotch creations widely on social media.

 Perhaps the simplest app of all those mentioned here is Daisy the Dinosaur.
 Designed for the very youngest of coders, it has possibly the easiest interface of all of the brands mentioned here.
 With Daisy the Dinosaur, the user sends our reptilian friend Daisy through a series of simple moves such as spinning and jumping.
 It's built by the makers of Hopscotch, so it’s a bit simpler so as to appeal to the youngest of coders.

 For the classroom, the best bet may be Kodable.

-Kodable creates custom-made curriculums which are great for teachers who are trying to plan out how and where to incorporate computer science into their classroom.
-For the most part the games include the same sort of problem solving steps, where you give instructions to a character about what to do.
+Kodable creates custom-made curriculums that are great for teachers who are trying to plan out how and where to incorporate computer science into their classroom.
+For the most part, the games include the same sort of problem-solving steps where you give instructions to a character about what to do.

 The program includes tutorials about the game, which should not be hard for most kids to master.